murphya14/GymBuddy/Testing.md

 ### Testing client stories from UX section of README.md

-1. A striking design that is visually stimulating and provides an incentive to play the game.
+1. I want be introduced to the website and have access to a sign up or find my profile - Welcome Page
-     * The text is Orbitron which allows for an element of futuristic/space theme that may gain the potential players interest.
+     * The text is Ubuntu which allows for the impression of a simplistic theme that reflects the attitude of the application (making excercise easy and .)
-     * The gradient background adds to the theme and contrats effectively with the colour pads.
+     * The white background and sparse colours further enhance the simplistic feel of GymBuddy.
-     * The striking pink colour of the "How to Play" button may incentive the potential to click it and find out about the game.
+     * The striking pink colour as you hover over the links in the navbar incentive the potential user to click it and sign up or go to the members area.

+2. I want to be able to make an account with my personal information in it
+    * The sign up page allows you to input your name, weight and the workout you would like to begin.

+3. I want to be able to access my account that has already been created
+    * The Members Area allows the user to choose their name.
+    * Once selected, the user will be brought to their current workout.

-2. I want to be able to access information so I can understand more about the game.
+4. I want to be able to get more information about the workout
-    * The modal button provides a conscise tool to portray the infromation about the game.
+     * The button labelled "Workout Structure" provides information about the layout of the program and how to complete the workout.

-    * Its contrasting colours make it easily identifiable for the player and the information provided is clear so they can get started as soon as possible.
+5. I want to be able to get access to examples of the excercises
+     * The option is available, through an accordian, to access links which gives examples of each excercise.
+     * The user does not have to look at all examples as they may already be aware of how to execute the excercise.
+This is why an accordian was utilised as it gives the user control of how much instruction is required.

-3. I want to be able to control the power button so I can experience the interactive nature of the game.
+6. I want to be able to record the weight of the main lifts
-    * A clearly labelled POWER button indicates how the game is turned on.
-    * Once clicked, the pads light up and so does the button and this demonstrates the interactive nature of the game.
-    * "SCORE" will appear on the scoreboard which indicates the function of the board.
+     * The yellow "Weight" button that accompany the main excercises allows the user to access a page the records the weight of the main lifts (e.g. squat, bench press etc.)
+     * This page is also accessable through the navbar "Record your Main Lifts"

-4. I want to be able to control the start button so as to begin when I am ready.
+7. I want to be able to see only the excercises that I have not already completed
-     *  The start button will not light up until clicked.
-     *  This initializes the game as shown by the score board "0."
+     * There is a green "Completed" button under each set of excercise (e.g. warmups.)
+Once clicked, the corressponding set of excercises will disappear.
+     * The workout page will only display the sets of excercises left to be completed.

-5. I want to be able to set a challenge level.
+8. I want to be able to move onto the next workout
-     *  A clearly labelled "STRICT" slider is in the controls and once clicked it changes to red indicating the challenge that is set.
-     *  All instructions for this are shown in the "How to Play" modal.
+     * The green "Select Next Workout" button will bring the user to the edit_user page where they can intuitivially select their next workout.
+     * If they were on workout 1A, the next workout would be 1B and so on.

-6. I want to be able to get instant feedback on whether I have lost/game over or gone ahead to the next level/win.
+9. I want to be able to access links through the navbar and see copyright info in the footer
-     * The scoreboard displays the level the player is on and if they have won/lost.
+     * Both have been created with further information.

+10. I want to be able to edit my profile
+     * The user can edit their name, delete their profile and edit their weight in this page.

 ### Manual (logical) testing of all elements and functionality on every page.

-#### Home Page:

-1. Dashboard:
+1. Welcome Page:
 Confirmed
-    * the dashboard was displaying properly on all screens.
+    * the page was displaying properly on all screens.
-    * The score board was displaying --
-    * Nothing lights up until the power button is pressed.
+    * If name in Session, redirects to get_user
+    * Links for Sign up and Members Area are working and directing appropriately
     * The header and footer were sitting correctly.
     * Spelling was correct and clear.
-    * All controls were placed appropriately.

-2. "How to Play" modal:
+2. Sign up page
 Confirmed
+ * can create new user
+ * dropdown detailing all the workouts is enabled
+ * redirects to the welcome page

+3. Members Area page
+Confirmed
+ * dropdown detailing all the users is enabled
+ * redirects to the wworkout page

+4. "Workout Structure" modal:
+Confirmed
-     * Positioned correctly when the page was opened,
+     * Positioned correctly when the page was opened.
      * Visually appealing and obvious to the user.
      * All spelling is correct.
      * Closing the modal is accessable by re-clicking the button or clicking "Close."

-3. Power button:
+5. Workout Page:
 Confirmed
-    * Hover over the button and ensure that it changes colour.
-    * Once clicked the game reacts by lighting up and changing the scoreboard from "--" to "Score."

-4. Start button:
+    * The correct greeting message appears with the current workout and user.
+    * The accordian works and has links to the excercise
+    * Selecting the complete button means the associating excercise set is removed from view.
+    * Clicking the weight button brings the user to the edit weights page
+    * User can select the button at the end of the page to choose the next workout
+    * All links in the nav bar work

+6. Edit weight page:
 Confirmed
-    * The user has the option of pressing the start button once the power button has been activated.
-    * Once clicked the game reacts by lighting down and the scoreboard showing the first round.

-5. Strict Slider:
+    * The user can change or create new weight values for the lifts specified and be redirected back to their workout.

+7. Edit user/Selct next workout:
 Confirmed
-    * Switch the slider to ensure it changes colour.
-    * Sound also demonstrates the the Strict Mode is on.
-    * The game initializes the strict mode when the player begins the game.

-6. When the game is in play:
-Confirmed
-    * The pads display the sound and visual effects for the computer sequence.
-    * The pads respond to the user clicks and display the sound and visual effects for the player sequence.
-    * There is sufficient time between pad displays.
+    * The user can select another workout which will display that workout once they have returned to get_user.
+    * The user ca edit their weight or name.
+    * The user can delete their profile.

-4. Footer:
+8. Footer:
 Confirmed
     * Check the responsive design at each width.